Follow TV Tropes

 Kaji didn't interrupt them this time, and their lips touched.
 The moment he'd dreamed about for what had felt like an eternity had finally come, in the night sky above Tokyo-3, and it was even better than he could've imagined.

-• Bizarre Alien Senses: Asuka's first hint that her senses were not normal either was when she accidentally saw through her home's walls... right when Shinji was changing clothes.
-Later she discovered her senses were exceptionally sharp and she had many different kinds of vision... including heat vision.
+• Bizarre Alien Senses: Asuka's first hint that her senses were not normal either was when she accidentally saw through her home's walls...right when Shinji was changing clothes.
+Later, she discovered her senses were exceptionally sharp, and she had many different kinds of vision...including heat vision.

 • Broken Pedestal:

-• Asuka finding out that she's very close to becoming one to Hamilton (without him even knowing it) is one of the factors in her decision to become a heroine without looking for glory.
+• Asuka finding out that she's very close to becoming one to Professor Hamilton (without him even knowing it) is one of the factors in her decision to become a heroine without looking for glory.

-• Brought to You by the Letter "S": When Asuka ditches her Power Girl identity and becomes Supergirl she makes a new costume with an “S” emblazoned on her chest and another on her cape.
-It is one of the first things Shinji notices about her when he sees her in chapter 9:
+• Brought to You by the Letter "S": When Asuka ditches her Power Girl identity and becomes Supergirl, she makes a new costume with an “S” emblazoned on her chest and another on her cape.
+It's one of the first things Shinji notices about her when he sees her in chapter 9:

 Her tight blue shirt made her not inconsiderable curves very apparent, and the yellow and red shield emblem with the "S" inside it on her chest only served to draw the eye to that area.